 Lazy K and Saddle and Surrey Ranches

-Lazy K first opened its doors in the foothills of the Tucson Mountains in 1940.
+Lazy K Bar Ranch (no longer in existence) first opened its doors in the foothills of the Tucson Mountains in 1940.
 The Van Cleves, a major ranching family out of Montana, took a risk in moving down to Arizona.
-Lazy K quickly became one of the most popular ranches in the region, and though its ownership changed hands a number of times over the years, the spirit of its heritage never waned.
-Enjoying tremendous access to open space that is now in Saguaro National Park, guests at Lazy K could enjoy trail rides in one of the most beautiful settings in America.
+Lazy K quickly became one of the most popular ranches in the region.

 Saddle and Surrey Ranch originally opened in 1948 just north of Sweetwater Drive.
 This popular destination attracted visitors from across the country with its convenient access to both the Tucson Mountains and the Santa Cruz River.
 In 1956, Collete Jackson, who helped operate the ranch, even appeared on the cover of Newsweek as part of a story about Arizona’s booming economy.
 Today, this property is now Cottonwood de Tucson, a recovery center offering guests a peaceful retreat nestled amid a forest of saguaros.